24kimel/assembler/README.md

-# assembler
+# assembler v1.5.4
 C project for the open university.

-this project you see here is a slightly beautified version of a project I sent to the open university
+this project you see here is the final version of a project I sent to the open university

 this project got a perfect score

 to know about the algorithm behind it, read assember_instructions.pdf

+to know the technique behind my specific assembler, read the documentation found in the source file